Big-scale sand smelt: Range

 It is found in the eastern Atlantic from Portugal and Spain to Nouadhibou (Mauritania) and Madeira.
 Also it occurs in the Mediterranean, including the inshore lagoons, such as Trasimeno and Lesina in Italy, Hyères in the southern France such as Marseille and Lake Qarun in Egypt; an isolated population is found near the coasts of England and the Netherlands.
 In the Black Sea, it is widespread along all coasts, in lagoons and estuaries, in the downstreams of rivers Danube, Dniester, Southern Bug, Inhulets, and Dnieper, with a permanent population is in the Kakhovka Reservoir.

 The isolated population in the Caspian Sea is characterised as subspecies A. b. caspia (Eichwald, 1838).

 Fishing

 The major small-scale fishing gears exploiting this species are coastal beach seines, small mesh size (10 mm) gill nets and lift-nets.
 It is often used as bait fish on small and medium longlines, handlines, fishing using rods and reels, as trolling bait, even as bait in fish traps.

 Gastronomy

-This small fish is appreciated in the Spanish, French, Turkish, and Greek cuisines.
+This small fish is appreciated in the Italian, Spanish, French, Turkish, and Greek cuisines.
 The fish are lightly powdered with wheat flour before being fried in hot olive oil.

 Etymology

-The specific name of this species honours the Medieval poet and scientist Guillaume Boyer who was a native of Nice, the type locality for this species.
+The specific name of this species honours the medieval poet and scientist Guillaume Boyer who was a native of Nice, the type locality for this species.